Henri Beau: Early career

 In 1893, Beau received a commission from Alfred-Léon Senneterre to paint Les Noces de Cana, depicting the marriage at Cana, delivered to the Notre-Dame du Sacré-Coeur Chapel in the Notre-Dame Basilica of Montreal in 1894.
 He received $500.00 (around $13,590) in 2016 dollars) according to a document held in the parish archives.
 The painting was destroyed on 7 December 1978, when a fire ravaged the chapel.

 As Beau's family background was that of a working-class family living in a boarding house, patronage from Senneterre allowed him to pursue an art education in Paris.
 Especially after his father's death in 1894, finishing his studies in Paris would only have been possible with the help of patrons.
 According to an article in Canadian Art by Evan H. Turner, few Montrealers were interested in Impressionist paintings.
 One notable early and first collector of French Impressionist art was Sir William Cornelius Van Horne.
-It is documented that Van Horne sat on the Art Association of Montreal Gallery Committee and involved himself personally in Canadian Pacific Railway's art acquisition program.
+It is documented that Van Horne sat on the Art Association of Montreal Gallery Committee and involved himself personally in the Canadian Pacific Railway's art acquisition program.
 He was a known patron of Parisian-trained Impressionist painters, and his painting collection contained works by nearly all of the early Impressionist painters of his time.

 In 1902, Beau received a commission from the Government of Québec for L'arrivée de Champlain à Québec for the Legislative Council of Quebec, delivered in 1903, for which he was paid $1,300 (around $27,500) in 2016 dollars).
 It was criticized for historical inaccuracies.
 In 1909, he proposed producing a larger painting depicting the first session of the Legislative Assembly of Quebec in 1792.
 This was deferred for administrative reasons and the project was assigned subsequently to Charles Huot in 1910.
 In July 1904, Beau returned to Montréal and worked as an art professor at l'école Sarsfield from September 1905 to April 1906.
 In 1906, he produced a painting for the Royal Alexandra Hotel (demolished in 1971) in Winnipeg.
 His brother, Paul Beau had previously collaborated with the hotel's architects, Edouard et William Sutherland Maxwell.